 Ph 121 abc.
 Computational Physics Lab.
 6 units (0-6-0); first, second, third terms.
 Many of the recent advances in physics are attributed to progress in computational power.
 In the advanced computational lab, students will hone their computational skills bu working through projects inspired by junior level classes (such as classical mechanics and E, statistical mechanics, quantum mechanics and quantum many-body physics).
 This course will primarily be in Python and Mathematica.
 This course is offered pass/fail.
 Instructors: Simmons-Duffin, Motrunich.

 Ph 125 abc.
 Quantum Mechanics.
 9 units (4-0-5); first, second, third terms.
 Prerequisites: Ma 2 ab, Ph 12 abc or Ph 2 ab, or equivalents.
 A one-year course in quantum mechanics and its applications, for students who have completed Ph 12 or Ph 2.
 Wave mechanics in 3-D, scattering theory, Hilbert spaces, matrix mechanics, angular momentum, symmetries, spin-1/2 systems, approximation methods, identical particles, and selected topics in atomic, solid-state, nuclear, and particle physics.
-Instructors: Wise, Cheung.
+Instructor: Wise.

 Ph 127 abc.
 Statistical Physics.
-9 units (4-0-5); first, second terms.
+9 units (4-0-5); first, second, third terms.
 Prerequisites: Ph 12 c or equivalent, and a basic understanding of quantum and classical mechanics.
 A course in the fundamental ideas and applications of classical and quantum statistical mechanics.
 Topics to be covered include the statistical basis of thermodynamics; ideal classical and quantum gases (Bose and Fermi); lattice vibrations and phonons; weak interaction expansions; phase transitions; and fluctuations and dynamics.
-Part c not offered in 2018–19.
-Instructor: Motrunich.
+Instructors: Motrunich, Brandao.

 Ph 129 abc.
 Mathematical Methods of Physics.
 9 units (4-0-5); first, second, third terms.
 Prerequisites: Ph 106 abc and ACM 95/100 ab or Ma 108 abc, or equivalents.
 Mathematical methods and their application in physics.
-First term includes analytic and numerical methods for solving differential equations, integral equations, and transforms, and other applications of real analysis.
-Second term covers probability and statistics in physics.
-Third term focuses on group theoretic methods in physics.
+First term covers probability and statistics in physics.
+Second term focuses on group theoretic methods in physics.
+Third term includes analytic and numerical methods for solving differential equations, integral equations, and transforms, and other applications of real analysis.
 The three terms can be taken independently.
-Instructors: Ooguri, Chen, Porter.
+Instructors: Porter, Chen, Oguri.

 Ph 171.
 Reading and Independent Study.
 Units in accordance with work accomplished.
 Occasionally, advanced work involving reading, special problems, or independent study is carried out under the supervision of an instructor.
 Approval of the instructor and of the student’s departmental adviser must be obtained before registering.
 The instructor will complete a student evaluation at the end of the term.
 Graded pass/fail.